 - canola oil

-- fatty fish, such as salmon and mackerel
+- fatty fish, like salmon and mackerel

 Protein is necessary for maintaining muscle mass.
 Good sources include: